apoorv224/banking-workflow-orchestrator/README.md

 [127.0.0.1](http://127.0.0.1:8000/docs)

 ## 🔐 Design Principles
-Principle	Implementation
-LLM for reasoning only	LLMs classify and plan—never execute directly Deterministic execution	Tool layer is predictable and safe Fault tolerance	Failures never crash workflows
+LLM is used only for reasoning, not execution Execution layer is deterministic and safe
+Failures never crash workflows
-Full traceability	Every action logged via audit system Human oversight	Critical operations require manual approval
+Every action is traceable via audit logs
+Human approval is enforced for critical operations

 ## 🔮 Future Enhancements
  Redis-based distributed state management